 There’s a lot happening around the city of Memphis in May, such as, well Memphis in May – a time full of cheer and joy with many different outside events throughout the community.

 May is typically a month of sunny and warmer weather, which deems it the perfect month for Motorcycle Awareness Month as more riders strap on their helmets to hop on their bikes and ride after the long, cold winter.

-According the Action News 5, Tennessee is kicking off Motorcycle Awareness Month with an effort to decrease traffic accidents and deaths.
+According the Action News 5, Tennessee is kicking off Motorcycle Awareness Month with an effort to decrease motorcycle accidents Memphis knows too well.